Skip to content

 Configuration management policy

-New components that make up Soon Technologies B.V. hardware, software, services and networks must have their required security settings defined and correctly configured prior to their implementation within our ICT environment.
+New components that make up Soon's software, services and networks must have their required security settings defined and correctly configured prior to their implementation within our environment.

 Configurations of existing components must be reviewed periodically to ensure they meet the requirements of this policy.